wakephul/musin-backend/README.md

 In the meanwhile, you can use an API platform such as [Postman](https://www.postman.com/).

+In folder postman/, you can find a collection and an environment, which are already ready to use out of the box.

 ##### Simulating a network

 1. Make sure that your network is implemented correctly